 This type of time pressure does not originate from a third party but from one's own self.
-It is the perception that a task needs to be carried out within a particular timeframe determined by the individual, which is usually shorter than the desired timeframe.
-Example: A vessel/technical manager who must leave the office to complete an important personal errand may choose to approve a safety work permit from the ship slightly more quickly than usual, paying more attention to the time taken to do the job than to the risks involved.
+It is the self-perception that a task needs to be carried out within a particular timeframe determined by the individual, that is usually shorter than the desired timeframe.

+Example, a vessel/technical manager who must leave the office to complete an important personal errand may choose to approve a safety work permit from the ship slightly more quickly, paying more attention to the time and not the risks involved in the job.

-Resources5 are available from charities or mental health professionals on self-induced time pressure (stress).
+Resources4 are available from charities or mental health professionals on self-induced time pressure (stress).

 While self-induced time pressure can occur in any part of the organisation, it is mostly found on ships, as ship's staff are the ones that carry out the sharp end of the tasks.
-Although self- induced time pressure can occur in the shore side of any organisation, this has not been very visible in this analysis as most of the time it has either been a direct or an indirect timepressure that affects the shore staff the most.
+Although self-induced time pressure can occur in the shore side of any organisation, this has not been very visible in this analysis as most of the time it has either been a direct or an indirect time-pressure that affects the shore staff the most.
 Of course, there are difference in personalities in people and this can lead towards time pressure.